 .
 In 1994, NBC gave Gibbons her own talk show, aptly called Leeza, but it was taken off the air in 2000.
 People may also recognize Gibbons as the television reporter in the Robocop movies.
 For her work as an advocate of children’s issues, she earned a Congressional Horizon Award.
 In addition, she created “Leeza’s Place,” a non-profit organization that helps caregivers of loved ones suffering from memory disorders.
 Gibbons has three children, a daughter from her second marriage and two sons from her third marriage.

 Gibbons is no stranger to reality TV.
-She previously competed on Dancing with the Stars and is now part of The Celebrity Apprentice season 7.
+She previously competed on Dancing with the Stars and later on The Celebrity Apprentice season 7, where she was declared the winner.